Kingdom Hearts – released on Playstation 2 in 2002, developed by Square Enix

 Most audience members are familiar with the concept of Pinocchio, where a magical puppet aspires to become a human being in a quest with a fair share of horror, heroism and songs about whistling, before earning flesh and blood in a very human act of sacrifice.

 However, the game’s new characters are forced to question why the existence of a wooden doll should be put over an actual human being.
 In assuming the hero role of that game, the audience understands the complexities of the notion of life and death in pinocchio – defining the character as a living being.
-This in turn forces the player to battle for a sentient creature who is deemed to be of lesser worth than a young girl against his own best friend.
+This in turn forces the player to battle for a sentient creature who is deemed to be of lesser worth than a young girl.

-Elsewhere, a semi-erudite prince consigned to the form of a beast and trapped in a limbo-like dungeon is required to battle as the monster he feels he is to help the game’s hero, now stripped of their in-game powers and returned effectively to the role of a helpless child.
-Kingdom Hearts switches briefly from an adventure story to a game of cat and mouse where you are made to pay as a defenseless boy that must distract hideous monsters so the beast can embrace its more monstrous side and destroy them.
+Elsewhere, a semi-erudite prince consigned to the form of a beast and trapped in a limbo-like dungeon is required to battle as the monster he feels he is to help the game’s hero, now stripped of his in-game powers and returned effectively to the role of a helpless child.
+Kingdom Hearts switches briefly from an adventure story to a game of cat and mouse where you are made to play as a defenceless boy with a wooden sword that can at best be used to district hideous monsters so the beast can embrace its more monstrous side and destroy them.

 In stripping the player of their powers, the game plays with the idea that outside of their heroic posturing, our heroes remain a small child and a monster cursed to exist alone.